-Ponce De Leon Lighthouse685 Votes Currently Closed
+Ponce De Leon Lighthouse685 Votes Currently Open

 The Ponce de Leon Lighthouse tower was constructed in the year 1887.
 Tragically, Chief Engineer Orville E. Babcock and three others drowned in the inlet during its construction.
 A serene structure, the lighthouse was fully automated in the late 1953.
 Today, the Ponce de Leon Inlet Lighthouse is listed as an operational private aid to navigation.
 Boasting of a footfall of over 170,000 people each year, the lighthouse was designated a National Historic Landmark in the year 1998.
 Within the lighthouse is a museum which offers a treasure-trove of sights, sounds and experiences for young and old alike.